ADT Home Security Systems Pricing and Package Costs

 ADT Equipment Pricing

 You have a couple of options for paying for your ADT equipment.
-The first is to pay for everything upfront.
-But if that will put too much of a strain on your bank account, you can finance the equipment.
+The first is to pay for everything up front.
+ADT equipment can add up quickly, so they also offer financing to spread out the cost into affordable monthly payments.

 Let’s take a look at both options.
 The starting price for the Build Your Own package is $269, which you could pay upfront.
-But if you were to pay it off over three years, it would only cost you $7.47 per month on top of your monthly monitoring cost.
+Alternatively, you can spread it out over 36 months with zero percent APR financing, and that upfront payment turns into an easy $7.47 monthly fee.
 Here’s how much some other packages would cost.

 ADT professionally installed packages | Total Price | Financing (36 months, 0% APR) |